hamburger

 • Here, both knowledge and personality will be examined to deal with situations.

-Vastness of UPSC Syllabus
+2. Vastness of UPSC Syllabus

-To learn how tough is UPSC, you can check out the complete syllabus of the examination.
 The first round asks multiple-choice questions, while the second round is descriptive.
 You need to have a proper understanding of every subject in depth.
 Additionally, the high qualifying marks required in the exam don’t allow candidates to sidestep any particular topic.

-High Qualifying Marks for UPSC Exam
+3. High Qualifying Marks for UPSC Exam

 • Only 15% make it through the interview stage, where the success rate is 50%.

-• So the passing percentage for the IAS Exam is less than 1%.
+• So, the passing percentage for the IAS Exam is less than 1%.

 • It can be disheartening, but with the right preparation, you can fall within this 1%.

-Negative Marking in UPSC Prelims Exam
+4. Negative Marking in UPSC Prelims Exam

 Aspirants need to choose the right answer in one go without taking much time.
 Brainstorming on one question can result in having less time in hand to attempt subsequent questions.
-Time and accuracy is the most important factor for clearing the UPSC Prelims exam.
+Time and accuracy is the most important factor for clearing the Prelims exam.
 If you are not precise with your answer, the negative marks will be subtracted from your overall score, yet another reason why is UPSC tough to crack.

-Time Required for UPSC Preparation
+5. Time Required for UPSC Preparation

 Year Prelims Applied Prelims Appeared Prelims Cleared Mains Appeared Shortlisted for Interview Selected